marcojakob/edu.makery/source/_posts/2012-10-03-gamegridkara-2-0-released.markdown

 ---
 {% img /images/kara/gamegridkara-logo-large.png 'GameGridKara' %}

-There is a new release of GameGridKara available (based on [JGameGrid](http://www.aplu.ch/home/apluhomex.jsp?site=45)).
+There is a new release of GameGridKara available.

 GameGridKara teaches basic programming concepts in Java, for example: